Py-xxx/DecklingAir/README.md

 **Flow ordering** sequences picks harmonically — Camelot key compatibility, BPM and energy smoothness — and is **genre-aware**: a soft genre-similarity term (using your artists' Last.fm tags, so *metalcore↔hardcore* reads as close while *metal↔bedroom-pop* reads as far) nudges transitions toward genre coherence and away from the jarring "same key, opposite genre" jump.
 The whole window also avoids repeating an artist back-to-back and won't replay a song until many others have passed.

-**Fit-to-the-song.** When you search a track and play it, the queue is pulled toward *that* song — its energy/valence neighbourhood and (weighted most strongly) its **genre** — so Up Next actually matches what you played, not just the seed artist.
-How tightly it sticks is governed by the Variety slider.
+**Fit-to-the-song.** When you search a track and play it, the queue doesn't just softly lean toward it — it's **centered** on it.
+Spotify's own recommendation endpoint is gone (it silently falls back to your generic top tracks and ignores the seed), so DecklingAir builds a mood-map-style target directly from the played song's energy, valence and genre and routes the whole window — both the discovery spine and your own woven picks — through the same on-target engine that powers Mixes.
+The result: Up Next actually matches what you played, not just the seed artist or your usual favourites.
+How wide that target's net is cast is governed by the Variety slider.

 Toggle the whole engine on/off from the Queue card's **Auto** pill; when off, playback falls back to Spotify's own anchors.